WebOrigami/docs/src/content/language/tutorial.md

 ## Formulas can extract data

-You can use slash-separated paths to extract information out of any hierarchical source, whether it's a file system folder or data like your team information.
+In Origami you can use slash-separated paths to extract information out of any hierarchical source, whether it's a file system folder or data like your team information.

-You can use this slash-separated path syntax anywhere you can refer to something.

-<span class="tutorialStep"></span> **Try it:** In `site.ori`, update your formula for `index.html` to pass the `name` of the first team member to `greet`.
-Array indexes start with zero, so `/0/name` here gets the name of the first person.
+<span class="tutorialStep"></span> **Try it:** In `site.ori`, update your formula for `index.html` to pass the `name` of the first team member to `greet.ori`.
+Array indexes start with zero, so `/0/name` will get the name of the first person.

 <clipboard-copy>

 <pre class="step">
 {
-  index.html = greet.js(<b>teamData.yaml/0/name</b>)
+  index.html = greet.ori(<b>teamData.yaml/0/name</b>)
 }
 </pre>